-About green homes
+Benefits of green homes

 - Green homes can be built for the same cost as—and sometimes less than—conventional homes.
 Average upfront costs of 2.4 percent are quickly recouped, as a homeowner will save money for the duration of his or her green home’s lifespan.

-Green homes are healthier and safer
+Green homes help us live healthier and more sustainably

 - Each LEED-certified home undergoes onsite inspections, detailed documentation review and performance testing to ensure the health and safety of home dwellers.